 The inhumanity of the three writers Femia discusses is the inhumanity of the culture, the status, they come from.

-Seriously, why should writing shit (like me—ugh!) matter more than morals or clarity of thought?!
-Georg Lukács wrote The Destruction of Reason, a magnificent polemic, but in some ways he was a deluded, dogmatic fool.
-For all of history these undemocratic, muddled idiots have been placed on a pedestal!
+Seriously, why should writing stuff (like me—ugh!) matter more than morals or clarity of thought?!
+Georg Lukács wrote The Destruction of Reason, a magnificent polemic, but in some ways he was pretty deluded and dogmatic.
+For all of history these undemocratic, muddled people have been placed on a pedestal!
 It's time we accepted the twilight of our idols, including virtually all famous people of the past, and lived and thought democratically.
 Cast them all aside!
-The only intellectual I take truly seriously is Chomsky, because he's the anti-intellectual.
+One of the few intellectuals I take truly seriously is Chomsky, because he's the anti-intellectual.

-Anyway, the effects of drink are wearing off.
-I'll get another drink.
-Meanwhile, enjoy Femia's demolitions of three flawed thinkers.
+Anyway, enjoy Femia's demolitions of three flawed thinkers.